 RADA uses the Social Model of Disability and this is the perspective that helps the Academy to form its policy and procedures on reasonable adjustments.
 The 'Social Model' takes the view that society creates barriers that 'disable' people from participating fully and on an equal basis with others and that wherever possible, these barriers ought to be removed.
-RADA has a commitment to identifying and removing the barriers students with disabilities might face in their training and to providing appropriate support through making reasonable adjustments (and other strategies where appropriate) so that all students can achieve their full potential.
+RADA has a commitment to identifying and removing the barriers a disabled student might face in their training and to providing appropriate support through making reasonable adjustments (and other strategies where appropriate) so that all students can achieve their full potential.

-An approach where staff take responsibility for identifying and removing potential barriers, takes the emphasis away from the more negative 'medical model' focus of what people with disabilities cannot do and puts the emphasis on what people with disabilities can achieve with appropriate support.
+An approach where staff take responsibility for identifying and removing potential barriers, takes the emphasis away from the more negative 'medical model' focus of what a disabled person cannot do and puts the emphasis on what a disabled person can achieve with appropriate support.